 2021 bmw 330i dashboard

 Other than the slightly-too-small infotainment screen, I quite like the dashboard and overall layout of the controls.
-The beefy steering wheel adds to the experience (that’s what she said).
+It’s nowhere near as nice as the dashboard in the 2023 Cadillac CT4, but I will say that the beefy steering wheel adds to the experience.
+That’s what she said.

 I found all the buttons and knobs to be exactly where they needed to be.
 The gauge cluster was a far over-complicated and extremely annoying for my tastes, but the seats and the overall driving position was fantastic.